 School: Additional \$250 Fee if you have been named a SSOC.
 National Site Visit with Report District: Additional \$500+ Fee if you have been named a State District of Character.
+Varies over 13

 STOP: Additional Directions for Districts and Recertifications.